Fat-Frumos/Lab/Module#03/README.md

 1. ORM
 2. JPA & Hibernate
 3. Transactions ORM stands for Object Relational Mapping.
-It’s a bit of an abstract concept – but basically it’s a technique that allows us to query and change data from the database in an object oriented way.
+It’s a bit of an abstract concept – but basically it’s a technique that allows us to query and change data from the database in an object-oriented way.
    ORMs provide a high-level abstraction upon a relational database that allows a developer to write Java code instead of SQL to create, read, update and delete data and schemas in their database.
    Developers can use the programming language they are comfortable with to work with a database instead